 Empirical evidence on the trustworthiness of verbally transmitted information and its effects on person judgments is scarce.
-However, related research provides evidence that emotional responses and person evaluation can be modulated by intentional emotion regulation and context information.
+However, related research has provided evidence that emotional responses and person evaluation can be modulated by intentional emotion regulation and context information.
 Indeed, we can in many ways deliberately choose to ignore information (Hertwig & Engel, 2016).
 In this sense, untrustworthy person-related information may be deliberately ignored to achieve fair, unbiased social judgments.
-In line with these assumptions, influences of person knowledge on the spontaneous likeability of faces were found to be reduced when participants were instructed to suppress affective verbal information previously associated with the faces (Molet et al., 2016), with stronger suppression for prosocial (e.g., "threw a surprise party for a parent") compared to antisocial (e.g., "hit a small child") information.
-Furthermore, changing the meaning of an emotional stimulus via context information, e.g. by labelling an unpleasant scene as "fictitious" vs. "real" (Mocaiber et al., 2010), or by reappraising a person's angry face with their bad day at work (Blechert, Sheppes, Di Tella, Williams, & Gross, 2012) induces spontaneous emotion regulation reflected in attenuated LPP amplitudes (Foti & Hajcak, 2008).
-These studies suggest that we use context information to adjust our emotional reactions.
+In line with these assumptions, influences of person knowledge on the spontaneous likability of faces were found to be reduced when participants were instructed to suppress affective verbal information previously associated with the faces (Molet et al., 2016), with stronger suppression for prosocial (e.g., "threw a surprise party for a parent") compared to antisocial (e.g., "hit a small child") information.
+Furthermore, changing the meaning of an emotional stimulus via context information, for example, by labeling an unpleasant scene as fictitious versus real (Mocaiber et al., 2010), or by reappraising a person's angry face with the person's bad day at work (Blechert, Sheppes, Di

+Tella, Williams, & Gross, 2012) induces spontaneous emotion regulation reflected in attenuated LPP amplitudes (Foti & Hajcak, 2008).
+These studies suggest that people use context information to adjust their emotional reactions.
 On the other hand, context may also be involuntarily ignored, such as mistakenly associating social-emotional information with the wrong person, even though the correct context information is clearly available (Ecker, Lewandowsky, Chang, & Pillai, 2014).
 Specifically in the case of negative information, however, context information about the trustworthiness may be ignored reflexively or deliberately as a protection against potential threat (e.g., Öhman & Mineka, 2001).

-The present study investigated effects of negative and positive person-related information that was associated with the faces of previously unfamiliar persons either as trustworthy facts (e.g., "He bullied his apprentice" / "He rescued refugees") or as untrustworthy gossip (e.g., "He is believed to have bullied his apprentice" / "He supposedly rescued refugees").
-Gossip was explicitly verbally labelled as untrustworthy, enabling participants to doubt the information.
+The present study investigated effects of negative and positive person-related information that was associated with the faces of previously unfamiliar persons either as trustworthy facts (e.g., "He bullied his apprentice"; "He rescued refugees") or as untrustworthy gossip (e.g., "He is believed to have bullied his apprentice"; "He supposedly rescued refugees").
+Gossip was explicitly verbally labeled as untrustworthy, enabling participants to doubt the information.
 Emotional information was compared to a neutral condition (e.g., "He visited clients").
-Negative information was about harmful social behaviour, i.e. immoral, and positive information was about kind social behaviour, i.e. moral (cf. Hofmann, Wisneski, Brandt, & Skitka, 2014).
-Subsequent to learning a test phase was conducted in which participants were instructed to make explicit person judgments based on the information they had learned, with the intention to motivate evaluative processing and consideration of the information's trustworthiness.
-Additionally, participants rated the person likeability before and after learning, which served two purposes.
+Negative information was about harmful social behaviour, that is, immoral, and positive information was about kind social behaviour, that is, moral (cf. Hofmann, Wisneski, Brandt, & Skitka, 2014).
+Subsequent to learning person-related information participants completed a test phase in which they were instructed to make explicit person judgments based on the information they had learned, with the intention to motivate evaluative processing and consideration of the information's trustworthiness.
+Additionally, participants rated the person likability before and after learning, which served two purposes.
 First, it allowed us to compare a judgment in which the person-related information is directly task-relevant to a judgment in which this information is more indirectly relevant.
-Second, because this rating can be performed spontaneously without any additional information, a comparison between the likeability before and after learning is possible.
+Second, because this rating can be performed spontaneously without any additional information, a comparison between the likability before and after learning is possible.